cqse/teamscale-jacoco-agent/agent/README.md

   a `git.properties` file generated with [the corresponding Maven or Gradle plugin][git-properties-spring] and stored in a jar/war/ear/...
   If nothing is configured, the agent automatically searches all loaded Jar/War/Ear/... files for a `git.properties` file.
   This file must contain either
+  - the one of the properties `git.commit.id` or `git.commit.id.full` with the git SHA1
   - the properties `git.branch` and `git.commit.time` (in the format `yyyy-MM-dd'T'HH:mm:ssZ` or `yyyy-MM-dd'T'HH:mm:ssXXX`) or
-  - the property `teamscale.timestamp` in the format `branch:timestamp`.
-In this case, the timestamp can either be an epoch timestamp or in one of the two formats above.
+  - the properties `teamscale.commit.branch` and `teamscale.commit.time` (either as an epoch timestamp or in one of the two formats above)
 - `search-git-properties-recursively` Specifies whether to search for git.properties files recursively in folders or archive (jar, war, ear, aar) files.
 Default: true.
 - `teamscale-message` (optional): the commit message shown within Teamscale for the coverage upload (Default is "Agent coverage upload").